arjuwanm-dot/Powerful-MPL/README.md

 ## Overview

-This repository implements the method proposed in the paper and provides **full reproducibility** of the results.
+This repository implements the method proposed in the paper and provides full reproducibility of the results.
-All experiments are conducted on a CPU using a **single script (`main.py`)**.
+All experiments are conducted on a CPU using a single script (main.py).

 The repository includes:

-- Implementation of the MLP architecture with nummber of inputs are vector (1 - 176154) used for image classification.
+Implementation of the MLP architecture with the number of inputs as a vector (1–176154) and a deep multilayer architecture [1-7-5-1] used for image classification.

-- Self-collected Fish–Stationary Image Dataset (FSID).
+Self-collected Fish–Stationary Image Dataset (FSID).

-- Scripts and instructions to reproduce the results exactly, including random seeds and hardware information.
+Scripts and instructions to reproduce the results exactly, including random seeds and hardware information.
 ---

 ## Environment Setup